-- APPROVES the City's contribution listed for the two coastal shared pathway upgrade projects in the 2009/10 Capital Works Program at \$245,574 to be carried forward and consolidated into one project being Burns Beach to 1.6 kilometres South in the 2010/11 Capital Works Program as shown in Attachment 1. - 2 LISTS the upgrade of the coastal shared pathway from Hillarys Boat Harbour to 1km North (as shown in Attachment 2) for submission to the Perth Bicycle Network Local Government Grants and inclusion in the future Five Year Capital Works Program at an estimated cost of \$249,860.
+- 1 APPROVES the City's contribution listed for the two coastal shared pathway upgrade projects in the 2009/10 Capital Works Program at \$245,574 (excluding GST) to be carried forward and consolidated into one project being Burns Beach to 1.6 kilometres South in the 2010/11 Capital Works Program as shown in Attachment 1 to Report CJ106-06/10. - 2 LISTS the upgrade of the coastal shared pathway from Hillarys Boat Harbour to one kilometre North as shown in Attachment 2 to Report CJ106-06/10 for submission to the Perth Bicycle Network Local Government Grants and inclusion in the future Five Year Capital Works Program at an estimated cost of \$249,860 (excluding GST).